 We live and work in a world where malicious activity and cyber crime run rampant.
 While online fraud and data theft have existed since the origin of the internet, never before has it seemed to be as pervasive as it is today.
 Every day there seems to be a new headline about ‘XYZ Company’ coming under attack or having a massive data breach occur.
-On top of that, in the United States, cyber crime has reached new heights in our consciousness given the current political climate and questions about interference with the last election.
+On top of that, in the United States, cyber crime has reached new heights in our consciousness given the current political climate and questions about interference with elections.

 Needless to say, public awareness around information security is here to stay and businesses are, mostly, on high alert.
 With that in mind, it seemed fitting to put some thoughts together about what this all means and discuss some of the things that are being done by businesses and other organizations to proactively bolster themselves against emerging threats.
 Specifically, the aim of this post is to shed some light on security assessments and penetration testing.
 One of the absolute best ways to measure one’s security posture against threats and attacks is to conduct testing that emulates those threats and attacks in a real-world, yet safe and controlled, manner.

 Therein lies the problem, however, as there is a great deal of confusion and misrepresentation in the market around security assessments and penetration tests.
 Misused and/or misinterpreted terminology is a common pitfall that I frequently encounter when addressing these topics with clients, prospects, partners, and other folks in this shared space.